international employment law firm alliance L&E Global

 Maternity and Paternity Leave

 Women may take up to 15 weeks of maternity leave (with a possible extension of 2 weeks in case of multiple births).
 At least nine weeks must be taken after the birth and at least one week must be taken before the expected date of birth.
-Following the birth of a child, the father has a right to ten days of paternity leave, seven of which will be paid for by the social security system at 82 percent of the employee’s ceiled salary.
+Following the birth of a child, the father has a right to twenty days of paternity leave, three of which are fully paid by the employer and 17 days will be paid for by the social security system at 82 percent of the employee’s ceiled salary.
 This leave must be taken up within four months after the birth.
 Women receive maternity benefits whilst on maternity leave.
 This benefit, paid by the social security system, is equal to 82 percent of the employee’s salary for the first 30 days and then drops to 75 percent of her salary (which will be capped).
 During this period, the employer is not obliged to make any payments to the employee.
-Subject to compliance with legal, regulatory and contractual provisions, employers are free to determine the conditions in which the employment contract is to be performed.
 This leave must be taken within four months after the birth.

 Sickness and Disability Leave